Particle number: Particle number density

-A related intensive system parameter is given by the particle number density, obtained by dividing the particle number of a system by its volume.
-This parameter is often denoted by a lower-case letter n.
+A related intensive system parameter is the particle number density （or particle number concentration PNC), a quantity of kind volumetric number density obtained by dividing the particle number of a system by its volume.
+This parameter is often denoted by the lower-case letter n.

 In quantum mechanics

-In quantum mechanical processes the total number of particles may not be preserved.
+In quantum mechanical processes, the total number of particles may not be preserved.
 The concept is therefore generalized to the particle number operator, that is, the observable that counts the number of constituent particles.
 In quantum field theory, the particle number operator (see Fock state) is conjugate to the phase of the classical wave (see coherent state).

 In air quality

 One measure of air pollution used in air quality standards is the atmospheric concentration of particulate matter.
 This measure is usually expressed in μg/m3 (micrograms per cubic metre).
-In the current EU emission norms for cars, vans and trucks and in the upcoming EU emission norm for non-road mobile machinery, particle number measurements and limits are defined, commonly referred to as PN, with units [#/km] or [#/kWh].
-In this case PN expresses a quantity of particles per unit distance (or work).
+In the current EU emission norms for cars, vans, and trucks and in the upcoming EU emission norm for non-road mobile machinery, particle number measurements and limits are defined, commonly referred to as PN, with units [#/km] or [#/kWh].
+In this case, PN expresses a quantity of particles per unit distance (or work).